 Redevelopment includes improvements to the former railroad bank between SE 33rd Street and Inglewood Hill Road.
 The project includes removal of the existing gravel trail and construction of approximately 3.6 miles of 12-foot-wide paved trail with gravel shoulders, concrete intersections, and improved sight lines.
 Other items of work include erosion control, grading, structural earth walls, soldier pile walls, fencing, stormwater conveyance system, signage, traffic control, trail amenity items, landscaping, wetland mitigation and construction of eight fish passable culverts.

-Funding for this segment is provided by the voter-approved 2014-2019 Parks, Trails, and Open Space Replacement Levy.
+Funding for this segment is provided by the voter-approved 2020-2025 Parks, Recreation, Trails, and Open Space Levy.

 Have questions about upcoming design and construction activities?
-Watch these videos to learn more about planting in the trail corridor, sight triangles, trail staking and more.
+Watch these videos or read our general FAQs to learn more about planting in the trail corridor, sight triangles, trail staking and more.

 Have questions about property rights in the East Lake Sammamish Rail Corridor?
 Read King County's general statement regarding property rights.

 To view approved plan sets for the Shoreline Substantial Development Permit - Visit the City of Sammamish page.

 - Readers Guide to Understanding the Design Plans (April 2014)

 - How the trail alignment is developed (Jan 2015)

 - Landscaping the trail corridor (Jan 2015)

 95% Revised Design Plans (January 2020)